Knowing that your website appears in search results for the keywords you target is great.

 As a reminder, before configuring this report, please be sure to have your GA and GSC accounts synced with AWR, so that the specific data is fed and you can draw complete insights.

 In AWR’s Landing Pages Visibility report, the Sessions column expresses the total number of website visits that start with the corresponding Landing Page, while PageViews shows the total number of pages viewed during the sessions that started with this page.

 Tip: When evaluating traffic performance of pages, I also like to throw in the report the Estimated Visits metric, that tells me if the number of Sessions my page is getting is anywhere near the amount of organic traffic it would normally get from its keyword rankings, or more work is required there.

 Average Rank, Visibility%, Impressions and Sessions work great together for a performance overview for your pages, from ranking in SERP to attracting organic traffic.
 I love this metric combination because it paints the full picture.

 You can see how well your pages are ranking for the keywords targeted, how many people search for these keywords and actually get to see your site listed in SERPs, and finally if they click your URLs and land on your website.

 Tip: Avg.
 Position metric from Search Console and Average Rank calculated by AWR, are essentially showing the same thing: average value of your keyword rankings.

 However, their values will, most often, differ, since the keyword set and search markets tracked in AWR are not the same with those reported in Search Console.

 Start by sorting the Landing Pages Visibility report by number of ranked keywords, to highlight those pages that rank for a wide range of terms.
-The chances are some of these keywords are not too relevant for these pages and the pages that would be indeed more suited for them are getting cannibalized.

 Then go ahead and click the number listed on the Keywords column to see the actual keywords your page ranks for.